Makuharitoyosuna Station: History

 Preliminary construction began in September 2022.
-The station is expected to open in Q2 2023 with the adjoining pedestrian facilities and hotels opening in 2024.
+The station was expected to open in Q2 2023 with the adjoining pedestrian facilities and hotels opening in 2024.
 Most of the construction work had been finished by September 2022.
 In December 2022, JR East finalized the opening of the station to take place on 18 March 2023.
 The station opened as planned on 18 March 2023.